RedisLabs/redisraft/docs/Deployment.md

 ### `election-timeout`

-The number of milliseconds the cluster will to wait for a heartbeat from the leader before assuming it is down and initiating a re-election.
+The number of milliseconds the cluster will wait for a heartbeat from the leader before assuming it is down and initiating a re-election.

 This value should be sufficiently greater than `raft-interval` and `request-timeout` to avoid prematurely initiating an election, which will result in cluster instability.